 The impetus for such a tool grew out of our NIH-funded research on mental health among repeat DUI offenders.
-We found both that these offenders had elevated rates of multiple mental health disorders compared to the general population, and that DUI programs did not have the resources or tools to screen for and assess these disorders.
+We found that (1) these offenders had elevated rates of multiple mental health disorders compared to the general population, and (2) DUI programs did not have the resources or tools to screen for these disorders.
 Additional research showed that this psychiatric comorbidity (i.e., presence of multiple mental health issues) was associated with criminal re-offense among DUI offenders.
 To help counselors involved in our initial studies, we built a report generator that could provide client-level output from the research tool we were using for the study, the Composite International Diagnostic Interview (CIDI).
 This initial report generator was cumbersome, limited, and required multiple pieces of proprietary software to run, but it was a start.
 The idea for CARS was born!

 With funding from FAAR, we were able to take this pilot report generator and develop it into a fully functional assessment and referral system that adapts content from the internationally-validated CIDI, runs on open source software, includes a DUI-specific module, and generates individually-tailored and geographically-tailored reports at the click of a button.